-$$pool(k) = nutriento \times soilthick(k), k=1..3$$
+$$pool(k) = nuto \times soilthick(k), k=1..3$$

-The initial IN and SP values are set to zero.
-The initial ON and PP values is determined by land use dependent parameters (onconc0 and ppconc0, mg/L) - valid for all three soil layers.
+The nutrients dissolved in soil water is initialized independent of depth.
+The initial IN and SP concentrations are zero.
+The initial ON and PP concentration are determined by land use dependent parameters (onconc0 and ppconc0, mg/L) - valid for all three soil layers.